 I sent a short email to my previous professor (John-Kurt Pliniussen) who was incredibly quick to respond – from Florida at that.
 He suggested we have a call to discuss my goals and intentions with the project.
 He listened as I told him about the project and provided me with a ton of information on where to begin.
 We discussed the purpose and goal of case study learning, and broke it down into a few categories to get me started:

 - Length: Be realistic.
 It’s students we are dealing with and they want to enjoy the case study process.
 Don’t make this a 20 page case study.

 - There are three types of case study: Fictional (you can completely make it up) and non-fictional.
 However, within the non-fictional category you have two options; research secondary sources (or use personal experiences) or reach out to businesses that might be interested in sharing their story for the purpose of a case study.

 - Make it interesting: You want to select interesting topics and things that are more gender neutral.
 You can’t go wrong with things like music, fashion, sports or restaurants.

 So… here we go.
-Starting today I’ve decided to write a non-fictional case study on my experience of working with the Belleville Bulls Hockey Club.
+Starting today I’ve decided to write a non-fictional case study on my experience of working with the Belleville Bulls Hockey Club, which was a part of the Ontario Hockey League.
 The focus will be on communications – how to maintain a connection to the community.
 It will be full of fun twists and turns (low budgets and an owner that people aren’t a fan of), and I’m sure it will be a fun experience writing it.
 Luckily JP has also agreed to stick with me as a mentor during the process, and has graciously agreed to provide feedback on the rough draft.

 Things are off to a great start – so, writing here I come!